SHLOMO77018/rps-ai-player/README.md

 ## 🧠 Solution Approach

-The solution uses a **Markov Chain** approach inspired by [this Medium article](https://medium.com/%40sri.hartini/rock-paper-scissors-in-python-5173ab69ca7a):
+The solution uses a **Markov Chain** approach with pattern recognition:

 ### How It Works